 Top 10 Jason Newsted Metallica Songs

-Our list of the Top 10 Jason Newsted Metallica Songs reveals just how much he contributed during his 15 years with the famous group.
+Our list of the Top 10 Jason Newsted Metallica Songs reveals just how much he contributed during his 15 years with the group.
 “How can we miss you if you won’t go away?” is a question posed all too often in this era of never-retiring rockers.
-But, in the case of Newsted, his departure from the group (if not actual career retirement) 13 years ago, has not only proven the validity of the above question, but also the proverb saying “time and distance makes the heart grown fonder.”
-So, it’s because we love and miss the guy — even while fully endorsing current Metalli-bass god Robert Trujillo — that we bring you these Top 10 Jason Newsted Metallica Songs.
+But, in the case of Newsted, his 2001 departure from the group has not only proven the validity of the above question, but also the proverb, “absence makes the heart grown fonder.”
+So, it’s because we love and miss the guy — even while fully endorsing current bassist Robert Trujillo — that we bring you these Top 10 Jason Newsted Metallica Songs.

 'To Live is to Die’

-Luckily, Newsted’s four-string talents steadily gained more of a presence in the Metalli-mix after the arrival of producer Bob Rock, as the next entry in our list of Top 10 Jason Newsted Metallica Songs duly shows.
-Specifically, we’re talking about ‘Reload’s underrated and bottom-heavy ‘Devil’s Dance,’ which clearly owes its massive groove to Jason’s bubbling bass line.
+Luckily, Newsted’s four-string talents steadily gained more of a presence after the arrival of producer Bob Rock, as the next entry in our list of Top 10 Jason Newsted Metallica Songs duly shows.
+Specifically, we’re talking about ‘Reload’'s underrated and bottom-heavy ‘Devil’s Dance,’ which clearly owes its massive groove to Jason’s bubbling bass line.

 ’Crash Course in Brain Surgery’